AValsamis/ports-service/README.md

 ```

 The tests include coverage analysis and utilize the race detector to identify potential data race conditions.
-> In a production project we would also need end-to-end tests, performance tests, integration tests for the different dependencies (e.g. communication with the database) etc.
+> In a production project we would also need end-to-end tests, performance tests etc.

 ## Linting and Formatting
 The project includes linting and formatting tools to maintain code quality and consistency.
 To run the linters and format the code, use the following commands: